colyseus/docs/docs/authentication/settings.md

 - Rotating `JWT_SECRET` will invalidate all JWT tokens.
 Users will need to login again.
 - Rotating `SESSION_SECRET` will invalidate all session cookies.

-!!!
-Note "Using Colyseus Cloud?"
-    If you're using [Colyseus Cloud](https://colyseus.io/cloud-managed-hosting/), it is recommended to fill your secrets on the "Environment Variables" section of your project's dashboard.

 ---

 ### Email/Password Authentication